gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 Fellows and Associate Fellows join OES on-loan from academic, nonprofit, or government offices on either a reimbursable or non-reimbursable basis.
 Fellows have come from a variety of universities, non-profits, and Federal departments.
 There is additional flexibility for Federal employees applying for a rotational detail.
 You can learn more about the position and what we look for by [viewing the 2020 Fellowship Solicitation]({{site.baseurl}}/assets/files/GSA_OES_SolicitationFY20.pdf).

+## Collaborate with OES

+We’re excited to work with agency collaborators across government.
+Send us information on the question you are trying to answer, outcome you are trying to improve, area you may be seeking training in, or the resources you may need to <a href="mailto:oes@gsa.gov?subject=Partnering with OES: Project Idea">oes@gsa.gov</a> to start the conversation.
+We do not have the ability to respond to all collaboration proposals, but we consider each opportunity carefully.
+We look forward to hearing from you!